richzw/CodeHome/JavaScript/PrototypeInheritance.md

 **Classical object-oriented programming**

-classical object-oriented programming we have two types of abstractions: classes and objects.
-An object, as mentioned before, is an abstraction of a real world entity.
-A class on the other hand is an abstraction of an object or another class (i.e. it's a generalization) Objects in classical object-oriented programming languages can only be created by instantiating classes:
+classical object-oriented programming we have two types of abstractions: _classes_ and _objects_.

+_object_, as mentioned before, is an abstraction of a real world entity.

+_class_ on the other hand is an abstraction of an object or another class (i.e. it's a generalization)

 In summation in classical object-oriented programming languages objects are abstractions of real world entities and classes are generalizations